 The run number is the middle sized paper in the bib packet.
 Wear this number on the run course.
 This number MUST be on the front of the participant.
 Not having the run number on the front may result in a time penalty.
 Safety pins will be provided at Packet Pick-up.

-Tattoos will be distributed at Packet Pickup on Friday, August 25.
+Tattoos will be distributed at Packet Pickup.
 Participant number tattoos should be applied on both arms and an age number tattoo should be applied on the back of the left leg on the calf muscle.
 Check out this video to learn how to properly place tattoos.

 Driving directions to Quantico Triathlon/12K parking: